BreezeZin/gatsby-template/README.md

 ## Project Setup

-1. Copy file into new folder
+1. Copy files into new folder

 2. Copy and paste code into Git BASH